-Arriving to a class late or leaving early will result in an hour's absence recorded for that class period.
+Tardiness or leaving class early will result in absences measured in 30 minute increments.
 School holidays or leaves are not considered as days of absence.
 Under NO circumstances is an absence considered excused.
 Termination from training, for reasons of unsatisfactory attendance will occur if:

 - 1. A student is absent in excess of more than 10 consecutive School days. - 2.
-A student cannot miss more than 20% of the total course time hours in a program. - 3.
-A student is absent in excess of any number of days if the student fails to return as scheduled from an approved leave of absence to evaluate the continuance of the student in the program.
+A student cannot miss more than 20% of the total course hours. - 3.
+A student is absent in excess of any number of days if the student fails to return as scheduled from an approved leave of absence - 4.
+Military, being absent 20% of the total program and/or being absent five [5] consecutive days will be reported to the VA within 30 days.

+A student's overall record of attendance will be evaluated in determining his/her progress during training.
+If the attendance of the student is interfering with academic progress, a conference with the Director may be required to evaluate the continuance of the student in the program.
 A student that has been terminated for excessive absences will not be allowed to enter for a third time.
 The student whose enrollment is terminated for violation of the attendance policy may not re-enter before the start of the next grading period (see student evaluation).
 This does not circumvent the approved refund policy (see Appeal/Re-admission).
-The following symbols are used:

-A student's overall record of attendance will be evaluated in determining his/her progress during training.
-If the attendance of the student is interfering with academic progress, a conference with the Director may be required